+The Company will hold its Annual General Meeting (AGM) in October 2020 and a copy of the notice of the AGM will be posted on the Company's website.

+For the 2020 AGM, the Company intends to conduct a virtual meeting due to restrictions imposed on the physical attendance of shareholders at the meeting by COVID-19.

-The Company will hold its Annual General Meeting (AGM) in October 2019 and a copy of the notice of the AGM will be posted on the Company's website as well as being provided directly to shareholders via their nominated means of communication.
-The Board encourages shareholders to attend the AGM or to appoint a proxy to vote on their behalf if they are unable to attend.
-Shareholders are also encouraged to submit written questions in advance of the AGM, either by returning the question form provided with the notice of AGM or through an online facility that enables shareholders to submit questions via their investor centre log-in.
+Shareholders are encouraged to submit written questions in advance of the AGM, through an online facility that enables shareholders to submit questions via their investor centre log-in.

 The Chairman will seek to address as many of the more frequently raised topics as possible in her AGM address.